 In this section, Jay finds himself caught between the Chinese couple and Henry, and chooses to abscond when the conversation turns for the worse.
 Now the world must collapse around him, leading to metaphorical free-fall.

 In his dream, how did Jay escape this situation?
 By realizing he was dreaming, of course.
-To resolve the perceived issue of choosing between the two interpretations of the swastika, Jay must mentally free himself from the epistemological chains binding meaning to symbols.
+To resolve the perceived issue of interpreting the swastika, Jay must mentally free himself from the epistemological chains binding meaning to symbols.
 Then no force will hold power over him, and he will change the game.